CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * TRANS (float transx) (float transy) (float transz) //translation
 * ROTAT (float rotationx) (float rotationy) (float rotationz) //rotation
 * SCALE (float scalex) (float scaley) (float scalez) //scale
-* MOVING //if the object is moving or not
+* MOVING //define whether the object is moving or not
 * TRANSGOAL (float transx) (float transy) (float transz) //translation of the movement goal
-* FRAMES (int) //the frame span of the moving animation
+* FRAMES (int) //the frame span of the movement

 Examples are provided in the `scenes/` directory: a single emissive sphere, and a simple cornell box made using cubes for walls and lights and a sphere in